Top Provider Questions – Comprehensive Error Rate Testing (CERT) Program

 -

-- Letters are sent from the CGS CERT Coordinator with details of your error.
-These letters are faxed to the fax number on file with the CERT office.
+- The CGS CERT Coordinator will fax a detailed letter to the billing provider's fax number on file with the CERT office.

 -